 Distributive politics refer to two central aspects in the political sphere: 1) political accountability and 2) political responsiveness.
 The first aspect studies how far voters are able to hold political actors accountable for their actions and, thus, takes into account the political consequences of distributive politics (e. g. political survival, distributive conflict).
 The latter considers the redistributive effect of distributive politics.
 Do these policies reflect the demand of the voters (mostly, the median voter) or rather particular groups, and do they maximize welfare?
 We will start with the clarification of classical concepts, such as core and swing voters, and theories of distributive politics (I).
 In section II we study income inequality and distributive conflicts that emerge from unequal distribution of wealth, finding out which incentives are at work at the individual level to either push for or against redistribution.
 We investigate micro theories on redistribution in democratic and non-democratic countries and tease out the important role of regime type.
 In section III we move on to distributive politics that are based on favoritism (political clientelism) and voter intimidation.
 Here, we study the effects of vote buying on political accountability and political participation with a particular focus on the case of Argentina and we investigate the redistributive effects of clientelistic resource allocation regarding electoral outcomes for the incumbent and the quality of democracy in general.
-Finally, we will delve into the new research field on voter intimidation (through violence and coercion) as electoral strategy looking at field experiments on the case of Nigeria.
+Finally, we will delve into the new research field on voter intimidation (through violence and coercion) as an electoral strategy to influence voting behavior looking at field experiments for the case of Nigeria and the politician's incentive for the case of electoral intimidation in Imperial Germany.